PriyaS-44/Baby-Products-Website/README.md

-# Baby-Products-Website
+# Baby-Products-Website 👶🍼
-This project was completed as a part of Academic Major project.
-The project is part of Full Stack Development.
-The tools used are Front End -HTML, CSS, JavaScript whereas the backend Tools are PHP and MySQL.
-This is a e-commerce website of Baby Products.
+"Baby Products Website" is a full stack development, completed as part of my academic major Project.
+It is an e-commerce website for baby products built using front-end and back-end tools.
+The Front End Tools include HTML, CSS, and JavaScript whereas the back-end tools include PHP and MySQL.
+It consists of two panels - Admin and User.
+The admin can perform the CRUD operations.
+He can also keep track of the products added, reviews sent, users registered, and total pending and completed payments.
+On the other hand, the user can shop the products, send reviews, add the products to the cart and wishlist, and  proceed with the payment.